hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

 # Access from ARE (Australian Research Environment)
 - Login at [https://are.nci.org.au/](https://are.nci.org.au/)
     - Jupyterlab (gpuvolta) is good for running python programs.
 Now, it also has internet access but not fast like *analysis* queue.
+    - By default, it will start from apps directory: `/apps/jupyterlab/3.4.3-py3.9/bin/jupyter` but can be altered (more on later).
     - Virtual Desktop (GPU)
         - Not smooth/fast as compared to Jupyterlab
         - Queue can be either *analysis* or *gpuvolta*.
 Now, both have internet access but speed is very limited in *gpuvolta*. *gpuvolta* allow more GPU than *analysis*